John Avalos: 2011 San Francisco mayoral campaign

 On April 18, 2011, Avalos filed to run for mayor of San Francisco as a progressive candidate.
 Avalos placed second in the race after incumbent Mayor Ed Lee.

 On January 18, 2019, the San Francisco Ethics Commission fined Avalos $12,146 for failing to properly disclose campaign finances from his unsuccessful run for mayor in 2011.
-According to the Ethics Commission, Avalos’ campaign committee improperly reported $26,506 — or 11 percent — of his total contributions.
-The committee also failed to maintain complete records for $391,594 worth of expenditures, 60 percent of the total amount of money spent.
+According to the Ethics Commission, Avalos' campaign committee improperly reported $26,506 – or 11 percent – of his total contributions.
+The committee also failed to maintain complete records for $391,594 in expenditures, 60 percent of the total money spent.
 Avalos accepted the settlement in front of the commission.

 Personal life

-Avalos was married to Karen Zapata, a public-school teacher, and they have two children.
-They separated in 2014, the same year Avalos revealed he had a romantic relationship with his former colleague and legislative aide, Raquel Redondiez.
+Avalos was married to Karen Zapata, a public school teacher, and they have two children.
+They separated in 2014 after Avalos revealed he had had an affair with his legislative aide, Raquel Redondiez.
 Avalos and Zapata divorced in 2017.
 They continue to co-parent their children.
 Avalos married Raquel Redondiez in June 2022.